vkz/vkz.github.io/index.md

 ------------------------

 Most of my activities and interests these days involve boxes with lights and buttons.
-Even then there were reports of me cycling, bouldering, surfing, roller-skating, skiing and more.
+Even so there were reports of me cycling, bouldering, surfing, roller-skating, skiing and more.
 Having owned a sports car I'll choose a bicycle every time.